How to ensure your Board Application makes the shortlist

 Applications given an A Grade

-Assigning an A grade should identify the top 10% of applications.
+Assigning an ‘A grade’ should identify the top 10% of candidates.
 These applications stand out by meeting all the essential selection criteria and many of the desired criteria.
-The applicants confidently demonstrate how their knowledge and experience meet all the requirements and provide evidence of successfully doing so.
+The applicants confidently demonstrate that their knowledge and experience meet all the requirements and provide evidence of having done so.
 They leave those grading the applications without hesitation that they can perform well in the role and add value to the board and organization.

-The number of board candidates selected depends on the quotas set by the chair or interview panel.
-Limited time, resources, and availability may also play a role in determining the final number.
-If there are more A candidates than available interview slots, a second round of screening and grading will be necessary.
+If there are more ‘A candidates’ than available interview slots, a second round of screening and grading will be necessary.
 Applicants will be further graded as A-, A, or A+ based on their qualifications.
-A board interview is usually offered to all A+ candidates and then A candidates until the quota is filled.
+A board interview is usually offered to all ‘A+ candidates’, then to ‘A candidates’, until the quota is filled.

 In cases where the A candidate pool is insufficient for the required number of interviewees, some B candidates may be selected to join the shortlist for the board interview stage.